NativeScript/ios-sim-portable/README.md

 * OS X 10.9.4 or later
 * Node.js 0.10.31 or later
 * Xcode 5.0 or later
-* Command Line Tools for Xcode, compatible with your version of Xcode and your OS X
+* Command Line Tools for Xcode, compatible with your versions of Xcode and OS X
 * iOS 7.0 SDK or later

 [Back to Top][1]